HSSBoston/sir-covid/README.md

 # sir-covid

-Python implementation of the SIR model to simulate the spread of an infectious disease like Covid-19
+Python implementation of a few mathematical models that simulate the spread of an infection disease like Covid-19.
+One of them is the SIR (Susceptible-Infected-Recovered) model.